jsgautam/jsgautam/README.md

 # Hi 👋 My name is Jatin Singh

-Android Devloper and Technical Project Coordinator @ Redian Software Global
+Android Devloper and Technical Project Coordinator
 ---------------------------------

 An Ordinary man with some extraordinary dreams 💯